MISSION

 Programs Associate

-As Programs Associate, Maddy assists with creating content for the Tour Talk & Create program, and can often be found bringing her experience as an Anima...
+As Programs Associate, Maddy assists with creating content for the Tour Talk & Create program, and can often be found bringing her experience as an Animator to a teaching role in the organization's youth education programs, from Anime and Digital Design camps to on-site after-school programs like ASES.
+She is also active in community outreach for arts education programs.

-Statement on Cultural Equity
+Statement On Cultural Equity

 To support a full creative life for all, Blue Line Arts commits to championing policies and practices of cultural equity that empower a just, inclusive and equitable nation.